eugenethreat/trackersbgone/README.md

 # Notes
-Made with simple HTML, JS, and TailwindCSS.
+Made with simple HTML, JS, and TailwindCSS as an honors option project for SRA 472.